jbakse/compform_site/content/random/index.md

 ### Pair Challenge: Deck

-Working with a partner, create a sketch that generates random images.
-ALL random images should be generated using the deck tactic discussed above.
+Working with a partner, create a sketch that generates random drawings.
+ALL random values should be generated using the deck tactic discussed above.
+You can copy the deck code right from the example.
 Work together in the same (real or virtual) place and time on the same code.

 </div>